Petr Kotlařík

-Petr Kotlařík (born 1 November 1998) is a Czech figure skater.
+Petr Kotlařík (born 1 November 1998) is a retired Czech figure skater.
 He is the 2023 Czech national Champion.
 He has competed in the final segment at two ISU Championships.

 Personal life

 Petr Kotlařík was born on 1 November 1998 in Jihlava and grew up in Brno, Czech Republic.

 Career

 Early years

 Kotlařík began learning to skate in 2003.
 He has trained in both singles and pairs.
 He teamed up with Natálie Kratěnová around 2011 and skated with her for several years.

 2013 to 2015

 Kotlařík debuted on the Junior Grand Prix (JGP) series in October 2013, coached by Eva Horklová and Lucie Kratěnová in Brno and Prague.
 The following season, he was coached by Karel Fajfr in Brno and Oberstdorf.
 He was eliminated after the short program at the 2015 World Junior Championships in Tallinn, Estonia.

 2015–2016 season

 Kotlařík became the Czech national bronze medalist at the 2016 Four Nationals and made his senior international debut at the Bavarian Open in February 2016.
 He was coached by Fajfr, Danielle Montalbano, and Rudolf Březina.